braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

  > **Figure 07.
 Brain atlas visualization.** Plotting the nodes of a brain atlas on a 3D brain surface.

 This new window has a large toolbar that allows you to change the visualization of the atlas.
 We suggest you try the different options to understand how they change the figure.
-Importantly, within this menu, there is one option called "Settings Brain Surface" (highlighted in Figure 08a), which opens the settings window shown inFigsref`fig:08`b-c.
+Importantly, within this menu, there is one option called "Settings Brain Surface" (highlighted in Figure 08a), which opens the settings window shown in Figures 08b-c.

 ![Visualize the brain atlas](fig08.jpg)
  > **Figure 08.
 Visualize the brain atlas.** ** a** The "Settings Brain Surface" button in the toolbar opens ** b**-** c** A window with the settings available for this brain figure.